joblet

 # UTS namespace - hostname isolation

-rnx run hostname # Job-specific hostname
+rnx job run hostname # Job-specific hostname

 # Cgroup namespace - resource visibility